xavidop/genkitx-voiceflow/examples/README.md

-# Manual Test for 3P Genkit Plugins with SDK `0.9` RC
+# Manual Test for 3P Genkit Plugins with SDK

 To run this example: